 During 2018, we successfully implemented projects that reduced water use by 61 million gallons.

 Reducing water usage continues to be a top priority for all of our stakeholders and thus, continues to be a priority at Hormel Foods.

 After surpassing our 2020 goal in 2016 to reduce water use by 0.5 billion gallons, we have continued to achieve additional reductions.
 In 2018, we successfully implemented projects that reduced water use by 61 million gallons, exceeding our goal by 64 percent when combined with our progress since 2012.
 Total manufacturing water use during 2018 was 4 billion gallons.
 We will continue to focus on water reduction and efficiency improvements as we work to establish a new goal.

-Our water sources include municipal utilities and company-owned wells.
+Our water sources for our domestic manufacturing facilities are solely from municipal utilities.
 We consistently look for ways to improve our equipment and engage our employees on an ongoing basis to achieve water use reduction through behavior-based initiatives.
 Normalized usage (cubic meters/sales tonnage) for 2018 was 6.3, a 14 percent improvement, compared to our prior-year level, which was primarily a result of reduction in production volume.

 In addition to monitoring our water usage, we evaluate our operations to determine the business risk associated with water scarcity.
-After careful evaluation, we learned that Hormel Foods does not have manufacturing operations in areas defined as water-scarce regions by the Food and Agriculture Organization of the United Nations.
+After careful evaluation, we confirmed that Hormel Foods does not have manufacturing operations in areas defined as water-scarce regions by the Food and Agriculture Organization of the United Nations.
 We have identified three manufacturing facilities that are located in regions defined as overall high risk, using the World Resources Institute’s Aqueduct Water Risk Atlas.
 Access-to-water risk remains low at all domestic manufacturing locations, and we remain committed to driving water reduction and efficiency improvements at these and all manufacturing locations.